mlqp-journal-club/mlqp-journal-club.github.io/index.md

 The format is informal, and based on:
 * 1-hour long weekly meetings, Fridays at 4pm
+* Besides the presenter, a **devil's advocate** is assigned to each paper.
+The job is to pose 2-3 critical questions at the end of the presentation, in order to kick off the discussion.
 * weekly presentations are given by:
     * invited external speakers (students/postdocs with interesting preprints)
     * internal speakers: students/postdocs from the group to present